Larry Zbyszko: Georgia Championship Wrestling (1983–1984)

 In March 1983, Zbyszko joined the Georgia Championship Wrestling territory of the National Wrestling Alliance, where he began claiming to have retired Bruno Sammartino (Sammartino had retired from full-time competition in 1981).
 Zbyszko initially feuded with Tim Woods and Paul Orndorff, whom he was unable to defeat for the NWA National Heavyweight Championship.
-After Killer Tim Brooks defeated Orndorff for the title on March 20, 1983, Zybszko immediately offered him US$25,000 for the title, which Brooks accepted.
+After Killer Tim Brooks defeated Orndorff for the title on March 20, 1983, Zbyszko immediately offered him US$25,000 for the title, which Brooks accepted.
 His reign lasted until April 30 of that year, when NWA President Bob Geigel stripped Zbyszko of the title due to the manner in which he had acquired it.
 A tournament was held for the vacant title, which Zbyszko entered.
-He defeated Mr. Wrestling II in the tournament final on May 6, 1983 in Atlanta, Georgia to regain the title.
+He defeated Mr. Wrestling II in the tournament final on May 6, 1983, in Atlanta, Georgia to regain the title.
 His second reign lasted until September 25, 1983, when he lost to Brett Wayne in Atlanta.
 He continued to wrestle in Georgia until April 1984.

 American Wrestling Association (1984–1987)

 In March 1984, Zbyszko joined the Minneapolis, Minnesota-based American Wrestling Association.
 He was awarded the newly created AWA America's Championship in January 1985 and engaged in a lengthy feud with Sgt.
-Slaughter, who defeated him for the title on June 21, 1985 in Chicago, Illinois.
+Slaughter, who defeated him for the title on June 21, 1985, in Chicago, Illinois.
 Throughout the feud, Zbyszko drew the ire of fans by fleeing the ring and stalling for minutes at a time whenever Slaughter gained an advantage (in an April 2004 interview, Zbyszko claimed that the longest he ever stalled for was sixteen minutes).

 Zbyszko feuded with Nick Bockwinkel throughout 1986, losing to him in a Texas death match at Rage in a Cage on April 28, 1986.
 In the course of the feud, he also vied with Bockwinkel's ally Ray Stevens and boxer Scott LeDoux.
-Zybszko lost to LeDoux in a boxing match at WrestleRock '86 on April 20, 1986 and fought him to a double count out at Battle by the Bay on June 28, 1986.
+Zybszko lost to LeDoux in a boxing match at WrestleRock '86 on April 20, 1986, and fought him to a double count out at Battle by the Bay on June 28, 1986.

 On May 2, 1987, Zbyszko helped Curt Hennig defeat Nick Bockwinkel for the AWA World Heavyweight Championship by handing him a roll of dimes to knock Bockwinkel out with.
 He was suspended "for life" by the AWA as a result of an assault on Bockwinkel during Bockwinkel's rematch with Hennig in July 1987.
 As Bockwinkel retired shortly after the incident, Zbyszko began claiming to have retired both Bockwinkel and Bruno Sammartino.